vinishasonia/Tip-Calculator/README.md

 Tip-Calculator
-A tip calculator helps calculate the tip amount based on a percentage of the total bill.
+A tip calculator helps calculate the tip amount based on a percentage of the total bill with Html,Css,Javascript